International Health Insurance

 IMSS coverage is more limited than private insurance.
 It typically excludes dental care, eye care, and elective surgeries, and only covers services provided by IMSS-affiliated providers within Mexico.

-If you’re not formally employed in Mexico, you can voluntarily enroll in IMSS by paying monthly or annual fees.
 For example, a retired U.S. couple in their 60s might pay roughly $2,000 per year for IMSS coverage, in addition to out-of-pocket costs for services not covered by IMSS.

 For detailed fee information, check the IMSS fee tables.